melWiss/swipeable_cards/README.md

 ## Troubleshooting

-- Ensure the `SwipeableCards` widget is wrapped in a `Center` or appropriate layout to avoid overflow issues.
+- Ensure the `EazySwipeableCards` widget is wrapped in a `Center` or appropriate layout to avoid overflow issues.
 - Verify that swipe gestures are not blocked by overlapping widgets or layouts.

 ## Conclusion

-The `SwipeableCards` widget is a versatile and easy-to-use component for creating swipeable interfaces.
+The `EazySwipeableCards` widget is a versatile and easy-to-use component for creating swipeable interfaces.
 With minimal setup and high customizability, it can fit a wide range of use cases in your Flutter app.